Guidance for quarantine of COVID-19 cases and their contacts

-- If quarantine is undertaken at home, the quarantined person should occupy a well ventilated single room, or if a single room is not available, maintain a distance of at least 1 metre from other household members.
+- Quarantined person should occupy a well ventilated single room, or if a single room is not available, maintain a distance of at least 2 metres from other household members.
 The use of shared spaces, crockery and cutlery should be minimized, and shared spaces (such as the kitchen and bathroom) should be well ventilated.

 Quarantine arrangements in designated facilities should include the following measures:

-Those who are in quarantine should be placed in adequately ventilated rooms with large quantities of fresh and clean outdoor air to control contaminants and odours.
+Those who are in quarantine should be placed in adequately ventilated rooms.

 There are three basic criteria for ventilation: